implydata/druid-example-extension/README.md

 ### Use

-To use the extractionFn, call it like a normal extractionFn with type "example", e.g. in a topN:
+To use the example extractionFn, call it like a normal extractionFn with type "example", e.g. in a topN.
+It returns the first "length" characters of each value.

 ```json
 {